 Customised senior teaching accommodation, The Peter Brooks Building, opened in September 2018.
 In addition to modern classrooms, the Peter Brooks Building houses a library, an Art studio, a seminar room, offices for divisional heads and a Year 11 Common Room.

-In the last five years, the School has also opened a new Upper Prep Department (2013) and a new Lower Prep Department (2014) as well as new Humanities classrooms (2014) and a fully-equipped Design & Technology suite (2018) – with a total investment of over £2.5M.
+In recent years, the School has also constructed a new car park, opened a new Upper Prep Department (2013) and a new Lower Prep Department (2014) as well as new Humanities classrooms (2014) and a fully-equipped Design & Technology suite and Drama Studio (2019) – with a total investment of over £2.5M.

 Peter Brooks Building – Official Opening

-Friday saw a momentous occasion for the school as “The Peter Brooks Building” was officially opened by the Right Honourable Chris Grayling, MP for Epsom & Ewell, in front of the Mayor, guests and governors, pupils and parents.
+A sunny September Friday morning back in 2018 saw a momentous occasion for the school as “The Peter Brooks Building” was officially opened by the Right Honourable Chris Grayling, MP for Epsom & Ewell, in front of the Mayor, guests and governors, pupils and parents.
 Mr Brooks joined the school in 1976 and became Headmaster in 1992; he retired after 42 years of service in July 2017, his final initiative being to suggest the increase in age range for pupils at the school up to sixteen.

 Mr Grayling reflected upon his first visit to Kingswood House several years ago, when facilities were less modern than today, and commented: